header

 Award: The winner will receive a $150 prize.
 If eligible, the winning book will be submitted by the CSN to the International Council for Canadian Studies - Conseil international d'études canadiennes for consideration for the Pierre Savard Award.

 Eligibility: The author of the book must be a member in good standing of the CSN.The book may be written by one or more authors.
 The book must be on a subject that deals primarily with Canada.
-Works comprising essentially previously published texts (such as articles or excerpts from books) and works of fiction (such as collections of poetry, novels, and plays) are not eligible.
+Works comprising essentially previously published texts (such as articles or excerpts from books) and works of fiction (such as collections of poetry, novels, and plays) are not eligible, nor are works in translation.
 Edited collections are not eligible for this award and should be nominated instead for the CSN Prize for the Best Edited Collection.

 A book may only be nominated once.